-At this time eight specimen trees have been identified on the site, and one off-site.
-The applicant proposes to remove seven of the trees and retain tree fifty and tree fifty-seven which are located off-site.
-The removal of seven specimen trees was approved by the Planning Board with Preliminary Plan of Subdivision 4-19012.
+Eight specimen trees were identified on the site, with one located off-site.
+The removal of seven specimen trees and retention of tree ST-50 and the off-site tree ST-57 was approved by the Planning Board with Preliminary Plan of Subdivision 4-19012.
 No additional specimen trees are proposed to be removed with this application.